 First, take a moment to sit and ask your self the following set of questions:

-As one of the world’s largest, family owned, manufacturers of aluminum boats, Starcraft builds a wide range of pontoon styles, from full time fishing rigs to high-end performance models.
+As one of the world’s largest, family owned, manufacturers of aluminum boats, SunChaser builds a wide range of pontoon styles, from full time fishing rigs to high-end performance models.
 Below is a further breakdown of the 3 styles of pontoons available.

 As pontoon boats have progressed through the years, they have gone from being slow, unstable people movers to high-tech ski machines.
 Pontoons can generally be split into 3 categories:

 · Pleasure: These pontoons are generally the most popular variety, and can be found with many different seating configurations.
-They typically only have 2 pontoon logs and power options will range from 10HP to 90HP dependant on length.
+They typically only have 2 pontoon logs and power options will range from 10HP to 90HP dependent on length.

 · Fishing: Fishing pontoons, sometimes call 4-points, due to the location of the 4 fishing seats, will offer all the amenities any fisherman would need such as a live well, rod holders, and the availability to add a trolling motor.
 Newer models are even coming with a slip resistant vinyl flooring as opposed to carpet.